gcalvoCR/cypress-learning/README.md

 ### By: Gabriel Calvo Vargas

-¿Do you want to get in toch?
+¿Do you want to get in touch?
 Let's talk [here](https://www.linkedin.com/in/gabriel-calvo-vargas-932b3357/).